All about the budget and prices of a trip to Chile!

 While the train network leaves much to be desired, there is nevertheless a well-developed network of day and night buses.

-In my opinion, this is THE economical and ecological solution for any traveler who can spare a little time.
-To reach the North, the South, or even Argentina, it is a great alternative to local planes.
+In my opinion, this is THE economical and ecological solution for all those who have a little time to live in Chile.
+To reach the north, south or even Argentina, it is a great alternative to local planes.
 To visit closer places, such as Valparaíso, it is also a great solution, as well as budget-friendly.

 Night buses are a fairly common way to travel here, and depending on the category chosen, you could quite comfortable options.